Turbopump: Turbopump System Design

-Turbopumps typically require significant testing and refinement to achieve good results.
+Turbopumps typically require significant testing and iteration to achieve good results.
 It should be ensured that they can survive a full service life, with significant margin.
 Some engines also require multiple restarts to be demonstrated; potentially tens to hundreds of restarts in reusable rocket engines.
+Because of the many transient processes during startup and shutdown, the number of starts accumulated on a turbopump can be just as important as the cumulative runtime for tracking hardware life and wearing.
 Turbopumps can be susceptible to significant high cycle fatigue (HCF) because they spin so fast - where a resonating turbine wheel is accumulating one or more cycles for every revolution.
 Even static components can still be susceptible to low cycle fatigue (LCF) over many restarts.

+Startup

+Starting a rocket engine is a chicken-and-egg problem: combustion needs to be occurring somewhere (gas generator, preburner, thrust chamber depending on the cycle) in order to drive the turbine and thus spin the pumps, but the pumps need to already be spinning in order to supply the pressurized propellants for sustained combustion.
+The typical way to overcome this is by briefly supply an external source of stored energy: pressurized spin gas (e.g. nitrogen) routed to the turbine manifold to begin spinning it up.
+As the turbine begins accelerating, the pumps start suppying meager amounts of propellant for combustion, and the ignition system activates to begin combustion; which then starts supplying some amount of combustion gas as the nitrogen supply drops off, which spins the pumps further, supplying more propellant for combustion, more turbine spinning, etc. This process is known as bootstrapping and lasts on the order of seconds as the engine comes up to full power.